 The cost for a copy is $15.00 and $6.00 for each additional copy of the same record, ordered at the same time.

 Make check or money order payable to The City of Ellsworth.
-Debit cards are accepted in person, not over the phone.
-Credit Cards are accepted in person or over the phone.
+Credit/Debit Cards are accepted in person or over the phone.
 Mail the Copy of Certificate form or letter and payment to: City Clerk’s Office, City of Ellsworth, 1 City Hall Plaza, Ellsworth, ME 04605

 To order a copy of a death certificate, complete the Copy of Certificate Request (Marriage, Death, Birth) form or write a letter including the following information: